felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 notes (we'll get to that in [Chapter 5](#chapter-5-creating-a-system-of-learning)), but I was making more progress than ever, simply because the act of using my hands to flatten the book made me feel powerful.
-The book suplex was such an upgrade when it came to reading:
+The book suplex was an immense upgrade when it came to reading:
 - it's more comfortable for longer periods of time, because it allows a firmer grip